vbwx/finddup/Manual.md

     This method is the slowest one unless all files are different sizes, in which case it is actually faster than the trim method.

-- **findlink** finds files whose _inode_ numbers are identical.

 Note that multiple hard links to the same file are considered duplicates unless the **-h** option is specified.

+**findlink**, on the other hand, finds hard links to files whose _inode_ numbers are identical.

-There are various output modes that are mostly useful for subsequent processing of the results.
+For both utilities, there are various output modes that are mostly useful for subsequent processing of the results.

 - By default, duplicates and their originals are shown in pairs, separated by one of the following equality signs: `~~` means that the files are probably